 All delegates intending to travel to the EFCLIN Congress are advised to check visa requirements for their own specific case before booking any travel arrangements.
 EFCLIN cannot be held responsible for any losses or additional fees that might be incurred.
 EFCLIN can issue letters of invitation to bona fide delegates after registration via the EFCLIN website has taken place.
 If you require such a letter of invitation please contact the EFCLIN Secretariat via e-mail on firstname.lastname@example.org after registration.

 The EFCLIN Congress is primarily a “business” forum.
 The EFCLIN Board believes however that a better atmosphere is created when delegates are encouraged to adopt “business casual” dress.
 Exhibitors often feel more comfortable in formal business attire.
 This unique blend of styles has lead to the typical “EFCLIN atmosphere”.
 The most important rule?
 Wear whatever makes you most comfortable!

 Terms & Conditions

 There is always some “small print” but we do try our best to keep it to an absolute minimum.
 However, in order to put the congress together we have to purchase services from other providers (hotels, restaurants, tour guides etc) and we are unable to do that without agreeing to certain terms and conditions from these providers.
 By making your congress registration and any associated bookings you are agreeing to those same terms and conditions.
 It’s only fair therefore that you get a chance to see what you are agreeing to.
 This is particularly relevant to hotel room bookings and cancellations thereof.
-Please therefore read the general terms and conditions which can be found here.
+Please therefore read the general terms and conditions which can be found here (will follow soon).
 Hotel terms and conditions click here ((will follow soon)) .
 Thank you.